uni-tue-kn/mpls-mna-stateless-egress-protection/draft-ihle-mpls-mna-stateless-egress-protection.md

 # Example

-An example topology using MPLS egress protection is shown in {{fig-example1}}.
+An example topology using MNA-based egress protection is shown in {{fig-example1}}.
 Labels A and B are used to forward to the penultimate router.
 From here, three paths are available to an egress node.
 Labels C, C', and C'' are used to route to one of the egress nodes.